okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 To generate a new set of tokens:

-* Use Auth Code with PKCE to obtain the authorization code for the first client.
+* Use Auth Code flow with PKCE to obtain the authorization code for the first client.
 * Exchange the code for tokens.
 * Exchange the existing tokens from client 1 for new tokens for client 2.